hsubox76/gatsby-starter-netlify-cms/src/pages/blog/2019-01-22-procedurally-ruin-other-peoples-code-using-the-magic-of-asts.md

 Look, if you are a smart computer science person I'm sure you can reason it out from first principles or it'll come to you in a dream.
 But for the rest of us idiots, the best thing to do is think of some open source tool that exists that is sort of close to what you want, and then** go look at its Github repo**.

-There's no reason to feel bad about stealing other people's ideas, that's the whole point of open source.
+> Note: There's no reason to feel bad about stealing other people's ideas, that's the whole point of open source.
 Unless they have some weird license.
 Otherwise go ape.
 If the bit you're stealing is very clever or unique or you're taking a large chunk verbatim, then you should probably let them know and give credit in your README.

 In my case I went to the [prettier](https://github.com/prettier/prettier) repo because, duh, that's what I was ripping off in the first place.
 I had heard of a thing called an **Abstract Syntax Tree (AST)** before, which is where all your code gets turned into a tree where each node is like a function or an expression or a param or an if-block or whatever.
 Turning code text into an AST sounds like a pretty tall order so I assumed **prettier** probably used some other package to do it.